 A popular restaurant with those in the know of its whereabouts.

 89B Acre Lane, Brixton, London, SW2 5TN

 No longer a well-kept secret, Brixton's best restaurant is still impressively well-concealed, with just a small buzzer advertising its existence on the second floor of an attractive townhouse.
 The atmosphere in the buzzy bar and tiny dining room is charming, mixing smart contemporary decor with a sense of clubbable informality.
 The food is contemporary European, full of clever, unusual combinations like sea bream with curried scallop, and interesting little stacks of stuff.
 Prices are the highest in the area, but still excellent value.

 Four O Nine

 La Bodega Negra

 Upstairs Bar & Restaurant

-From cheap budget accommodation to luxury 5 star suites see our discounts for hotels, including Grange City Hotel London from 48% off.
+From cheap budget accommodation to luxury 5 star hotels see our special offers for hotels, including The Soho Hotel from 40% off.